 For all tracks apart from No-Limits, solver source code originating from the authors (including modifications to third-party source code such as SAT solvers as part of a solver) must be submitted together with a corresponding solver binary.
 The source code package of each participating solver will be made available at the time when the results of ICCMA 2025 are presented.
 We plan to present the results at the KR 2025 conference.
 In case bug fixes are submitted during the evaluation (i.e., if requested by the evaluation organizers), the bug-fixed source package must also be submitted together with a bug-fixed solver binary.
 A solver is allowed to use external binaries or unmodified third-party libraries.
 However, if the library is non-standard (i.e., not STL, Boost, etc.) its identity and usage in the solver should be clearly specified in the solver description.

 Each entrant to ICCMA 2025 must include a short (at least 1, at most 2 pages) description of the system.
 This should include a list of all authors of the system and their present institutional affiliations.
 It should also provide details of any non-standard algorithmic techniques (e.g., heuristics, simplification/learning techniques, etc.) and data structures, as well as references to relevant literature (be they by the authors themselves or by others).
-The system description must be formatted in a style that will be announced at a later stage, and submitted as PDF.
+The system description must be formatted in IEEE Proceedings style, and submitted as PDF. and submitted as PDF.
 The system descriptions will be posted on the ICCMA 2025 website.
 Furthermore, given that the quality and number of system descriptions is high enough, the organizers are considering publishing the collection of system descriptions as a report.

 The organizers are allowed to enter their own solvers into the evaluation.
 To avoid providing them with advantage over other participants, details of the benchmark selection process will be made public after the submission deadline and it will ensured that no individual organizers nor subsets of the organizers can impose that a specific seed is used for the randomized process applied for benchmark selection.
 Furthermore, any solver originating from the authors will be published online in open source at the submission deadline.